-At Woodcroft we believe literacy should be at the heart of the curriculum, as such, reading, writing and oracy are systematically taught not only in English lessons but across the curriculum.
+At Woodcroft we believe literacy should be at the heart of the curriculum.
+As such, reading, writing and oracy are systematically taught, not only in English lessons, but in every lesson.

 We follow the English Programme of Study as set out in the National Curriculum English programmes of study: key stages 1 and 2 – GOV.UK .